David Mamet

-David Alan Mamet (/ˈmæmᵻt/; born November 30, 1947) is an American playwright, filmmaker, and author.
+David Alan Mamet (/ˈmæmᵻt/; born November 30, 1947) is an American playwright, author, and filmmaker.

 He won a Pulitzer Prize and received Tony nominations for his plays Glengarry Glen Ross (1984) and Speed-the-Plow (1988).
-He first gained critical acclaim for a trio of off-Broadway 1970s plays: The Duck Variations, Sexual Perversity in Chicago, and American Buffalo.
+He first gained critical acclaim for a trio of 1970s off-Broadway plays: The Duck Variations, Sexual Perversity in Chicago, and American Buffalo.
 His plays Race and The Penitent, respectively, opened on Broadway in 2009 and previewed off-Broadway in 2017.

 Feature films that Mamet both wrote and directed include House of Games (1987), Homicide (1991), The Spanish Prisoner (1997), and his biggest commercial success, Heist (2001).
 His screenwriting credits include The Postman Always Rings Twice (1981), The Verdict (1982), The Untouchables (1987), Hoffa (1992), Wag the Dog (1997), and Hannibal (2001).
 Mamet himself wrote the screenplay for the 1992 adaptation of Glengarry Glen Ross, and wrote and directed the 1994 adaptation of his play Oleanna (1992).
-He was the executive producer and a frequent writer for the TV show The Unit (2006–2009).
+He created and produced the CBS series The Unit (2006–2009).

-Mamet's books include: On Directing Film (1991), a commentary and dialogue about film-making; The Old Religion (1997), a novel about the lynching of Leo Frank; Five Cities of Refuge: Weekly Reflections on Genesis, Exodus, Leviticus, Numbers and Deuteronomy (2004), a Torah commentary with Rabbi Lawrence Kushner; The Wicked Son (2006), a study of Jewish self-hatred and antisemitism; Bambi vs. Godzilla, a commentary on the movie business; The Secret Knowledge: On the Dismantling of American Culture (2011), a commentary on cultural and political issues; and Three War Stories (2013), a trio of novellas about the physical and psychological effects of war.
+Mamet's books include: On Directing Film (1991), a commentary and dialogue about film-making; The Old Religion (1997), a novel about the lynching of Leo Frank; Five Cities of Refuge: Weekly Reflections on Genesis, Exodus, Leviticus, Numbers and Deuteronomy (2004), a Torah commentary with Rabbi Lawrence Kushner; The Wicked Son (2006), a study of Jewish self-hatred and antisemitism; Bambi vs. Godzilla, a commentary on the movie business; The Secret Knowledge: On the Dismantling of American Culture (2011), a commentary on cultural and political issues; Three War Stories (2013), a trio of novellas about the physical and psychological effects of war; and Everywhere an Oink Oink: An Embittered, Dyspeptic, and Accurate Report of Forty Years in Hollywood (2023), an autobiographical account of his experiences in Hollywood.

-Early life
+Early life and education

 Mamet was born in 1947 in Chicago to Lenore June (née Silver), a teacher, and Bernard Morris Mamet, a labor attorney.
-His family was Jewish.
+He is Jewish.
 His paternal grandparents were Polish Jews.
-Mamet has said his parents were communists and described himself as a red diaper baby.
+Mamet has said his parents were communists and described himself as a "red diaper baby".
 One of his earliest jobs was as a busboy at Chicago's London House and The Second City.
 He also worked as an actor, editor for Oui magazine and as a cab-driver.
 He was educated at the progressive Francis W. Parker School and at Goddard College in Plainfield, Vermont.
 At the Chicago Public Library Foundation 20th anniversary fundraiser in 2006, though, Mamet announced "My alma mater is the Chicago Public Library.
 I got what little educational foundation I got in the third-floor reading room, under the tutelage of a Coca-Cola sign".

-After a move to Chicago's North Side, Mamet encountered theater director Robert Sickinger, and began to work occasionally at Sickinger's Hull House Theatre.
-This represented the beginning of Mamet's lifelong involvement with the theater.
+After a move to Chicago's North Side, Mamet met theater director Robert Sickinger, and began to work occasionally at Sickinger's Hull House Theatre.
+Thus began Mamet's lifelong involvement with the theater.